 Adolf Hitler, The Victory of Faith

-Through these flags and these symbols we bear witness to the truth that even though they may be hated today, they will be loved tomorrow.
-Through our actions and our deeds they will come to be loved and only through our actions will we redeem the very ideas which these symbols represent.
-Only through the redemption of these symbols will these ideas come to be loved, for if we cannot get others to accept the symbols they will not accept the concepts which they represent.
+Through these flags and these symbols we bear witness to the truth that even though they may be hated today, they may be loved tomorrow.
+Through our actions and our deeds they will come to be loved and only through our actions will we redeem the very ideas which our symbols represent.
+Only through the redemption of these symbols will our ideas come to be loved, for if we cannot get others to accept the symbols they will not accept the concepts for which they represent.
 It is with this final understanding that we can realize the significance of the concept which the Hakenkreuz represents.
-This concept is our people and the preservation of their existence.
+This concept represents our people and the preservation of their existence.
 This is the concept which is now met with almost universal contempt.
 Without the acceptance of the Hakenkreuz, never will the idea of our people’s continued existence be accepted.
-In no circumstance will a victory be attained for our people’s racial struggle without also an acceptance of the symbol which represents them in this struggle, for they are one and the same.
+In no world will an “ethno-state” be accepted by our people while the Hakenkreuz is met by them with contempt.
+In no circumstance will a victory be attained for our people’s racial struggle without also an acceptance of the symbol which represents them in their struggle, for they are one and the same.

 Let all those who seek a way forward do so under the symbol which so many have sacrificed their very lives for.
 Let them remember them always and carry them in their hearts and endure every hardship and treason.
 Let it give those who endure for their Folk the strength to make every sacrifice and give them the courage to do what is necessary to achieve victory.
 May this symbol forever continue to unite us in struggle and in victory.